inkstitch/inkstitch/README.md

 I recommend avoiding dependence on the default settings specified in the **Embroider** extension's settings window.
 In fact, I bypass it entirely by binding a keystroke (ctrl+e) to "Embroider (no preferences)" in Inkscape's settings.
 This way, I can quickly see the stitch plan just by pressing the keystroke.
 I also bind a keystroke to **Params** so that I can quickly view and change settings for each object.

 ### Sidenote on extensions
 **Params** is a bit weird, in that the dialog is produced by an entirely separate program (the extension) rather than Inkscape itself.
 This is due to the way Inkscape structures extensions.
-I wish inkscape-embroidery could have deeper integration into Inkscape's user interface, but it's currently not possible.
+I wish ink/stitch could have deeper integration into Inkscape's user interface, but it's currently not possible.
 This is the price we pay for not having to write an entire vector graphics editor program :)

 Another issue is that Inkscape has a memory leak related to extensions.
 The more times you run an extension, the more memory Inkscape uses and the slower it gets.
 I periodically save my SVG file, close Inkscape, and restart it to work around this issue.
 See above re: putting up with this kind of hassle so as not to have a to implement an entire vector graphics editor.
 Hopefully they'll fix this bug soon.